Becoming a freelancer is one of the most empowering moments you’ll ever have. This is especially true when you get your first paying client.

 Being your own boss means you have to do a better job of managing how you spend your time and ensuring you’re paid on time.

 With the above tools for freelancers, you can ensure your always on the right track to success.
-You have tools to improve productivity, project management, invoicing, scheduling, file maintenance, and time tracking.
+You have tools to improve productivity, project management, invoicing, scheduling, file maintenance, and growing your business.

 So give these tools a try and let us know in the comments what worked for you.
 If you know of any other great tools, be sure to share them with us!